Downlink/test/Readme.md

 If the standard API for setting GPIO resources does not meet your requirements, you can use the channel data API to set GPIO input/output resources.

-In this example, we will use *array-gpio* module as low level GPIO peripheral access library to watch an input object and control (on/off) an output object.
+In this example, we will use the API of the *array-gpio* module to watch an input object and control (on/off) an output object.
+If you are familar with other *npm* GPIO library, you can use it instead.

-#### Device/Server setup
+#### Device setup
 ```js
 const m2m = require('m2m');
 const { setInput, setOutput } = require('array-gpio');